-Description The acc_shutdown routine disconnects the program from the any accelerator device of the specified device type.
-Any data that is present on any such device is immediately deallocated.
+Description The acc_shutdown routine disconnects the program from any device of the specified device type.
+Any data that is present in the memory of any such device is immediately deallocated.

-- This routine may not be called during execution of a compute region. - If the program attempts to execute a compute region or access any device data on such a device, the behavior is undefined.
+- This routine may not be called during execution of a compute region. - If the program attempts to execute a compute region on a device or to access any data in the memory of a device after a call to acc_shutdown for that device type, the behavior is undefined. - If the program attempts to shut down the acc_device_host device type, the behavior is undefined.

-3.2.9. acc_async_test
+2339 3.2.9. acc_async_test